 And the panelists, moderated by Grace Bonney, brought it!
-Grace has had Type 1 for four years and she founded Design Sponge and wrote In The Company of Women and Design*Sponge at Home.
-She led Ariel, Dr. Maria E. Peña, Vivian Nabeta, Ali Abdulkareem, Courtney Taylor and Chase DuPont in an hour-long discussion that covered topics ranging from being a single parent of a child with Type 1, to relationships between healthcare professionals and PWDs, to pushing back and handling cultural differences while staying on top of diabetes self-management.
+Grace has had type 1 for four years and she founded Design Sponge and wrote In The Company of Women and Design*Sponge at Home.
+She led Ariel, Dr. Maria E. Peña, Vivian Nabeta, Ali Abdulkareem, Courtney Taylor and Chase DuPont in an hour-long discussion that covered topics ranging from being a single parent of a child with type 1, to relationships between healthcare professionals and people with diabetes (PWDs), to pushing back and handling cultural differences while staying on top of diabetes self-management.

-“I also looked around in that moment, and looked at everyone in the space that have Type 1 diabetes that proudly raised their hands.
-Normally we’re invisible, right?” said Aisha Becker-Burrowes, who has also had Type 1 for 15 years.
-“The added layer for [Chase] and what that would have meant for me at his age: not only seeing all of these diabetics in the room, but also all these diabetics of color in the room, was really important.”
+“I also looked around in that moment, and looked at everyone in the space that have type 1 diabetes that proudly raised their hands.
+Normally we’re invisible, right?” said Aisha Becker-Burrowes, who has also had type 1 for 15 years.
+“The added layer for [Chase] and what that would have meant for me at his age: not only seeing all of these people with diabetes in the room, but also all these diabetics of color in the room, was really important.”

-Everyone laughed when someone’s CGM alarm went off during the panel – that’s when it was clear that this was a group of people familiar with Type 1, as everyone looked to see if it was their alarm.
+Everyone laughed when someone’s continuous glucose monitor (CGM) alarm went off during the panel—that’s when it was clear that this was a group of people familiar with type 1, as everyone looked to see if it was their alarm.
 Ariel pointed it out while she was responding to a question, and it was a moment for everyone to be proud of their decision to be involved in the community by coming together and making this event a success.

 Cherise Shockley, who works in social media marketing for Roche Diabetes, spoke with other guests about why she traveled from Indianapolis to NYC to participate as an audience member.